South Coast Tramping and Lodge Trips

 Tim Wiel 021 294 5051 southcoast@ortt.org.nz

-The track itself travels along both beaches, bush tracks and an old bush logging tramway so it is nearly (but not completely) flat.
-It does have sections of mud in places but also has 4 very large wooden viaducts that we cross – including the Percy Burn Viaduct that is one of the largest wooden viaducts in the world.
-On the western end of our tramp we enter the stunning Waitutu forest - a virgin forest that has never been milled so represents a small insight into what NZ's forest might have once been like - there is even a large flock of wild kaka and tui.
+The track east travels along stunning bush tracks and an old bush logging tramway so it is almost all flat.
+It sometimes has sections of mud in places (although the track has been upgraded with the new Humpridge Great Walk nearby).
+We visit 3 of the 4 very large wooden viaducts – including the Percy Burn Viaduct that is one of the largest wooden viaducts in the world.

-TRANSPORT AND FOOD;
+ACCOMMODATION, TRANSPORT AND FOOD;

-Our buses leave from the Leviathan Hotel in Dunedin.
+Our vans leave from the Leviathan Hotel in Dunedin.
 We can pick you up enroute.
 Prices are all based on travel from Dunedin and there is no discount if we pick you up enroute.

 We organise all the food and equipment to cook it with.
 You help carry it, cook it and eat it.
 Your share of the food/equipment you need to carry will be approximately 2kg.
 You will need to bring your own utensils and plate/mug, and sleeping bag.